krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 17). documen.getelementById('orange').onclick = function(){}  // onlclick ko ek function chahiye hota hai.

 18).
 In closures , whenever the outer function leaves , it leaves its lexical enviornment (variables.) with the inner function.

+ ## React ------------------------------------------------------------------------------------------------

+19).
+React reacts to updation of variables.

+20). **Reconsilation in react** :- its an algorithm that diffrentiate between two trees (Virtual DOM & Real DOM). if it finds any difference between those two, it will update and rerender the vDOM for that particular differnece and not update the whole webpage.

+21). .createRoot() method flushes all the HTML,JSX code to the VDOM and then it compares it with the realDOM.

+22).
+React Fiber Architecture works on scheduling bascially to improve performance.